top of page

 Project Summary:

 This project builds on an existing Farmers’ Voice Radio programme made by and for smallholder tea farmers in Nandi County, Kenya, and broadcast weekly on Kalenjin-language radio station, Kass FM, between September 2022 and November 2023.
 That programme was supported by Twinings as part of their Sourced with Care initiative and focussed on improving access to health information and positive health outcomes for smallholder tea farmers, particularly women; addressing gender imbalances within households and communities; and increasing knowledge and adoption of appropriate alternative income generating activities to reduce families’ dependence on tea.
-Visit the project page for more information on the content and impacts of this programme.

 Work and Opportunities for Women (WOW) is the UK Government’s flagship women’s economic empowerment programme.
 Through partnerships with global businesses, WOW ensures that women have access to improved economic opportunities throughout global value chains.
 WOW and Twinings have partnered previously to address gender-based violence on tea estates in India.